mxagar/detection_segmentation_pytorch/01_mask_r_cnn_fine_tuning/README.md

 :warning: **Important Notes**

 - I had issues running the notebook on my Macbook Pro M1 and on my Jetson Nano, so I replicated the environment in Google Colab.
-However, note that the training is extremely slow on machines without a proper CUDA.
+However, note that the training is extremely slow on machines without a proper CUDA; thus, the pushed version is probably a notebook executed in Google Colab.
 - I had to change the `engine.py` file: the decorator `@torch.no_grad()` is commented out and I use a context manager outside for `evaluate()`; additionally, I check `torch.cuda.is_available()` before anything related to CUDA.

-### Installation
+### Installation and Usage

 ```bash
 conda create -n mask-rcnn python=3.7.14